Code-dot-mil/code.mil/implementation-guide.md

 before it may do so.
 If a software project does not yet exist, then there are no copyright, authorship or licensing issues preventing release.
-However, if what is being prepared for release already exists, a thorough review to ascertain origination, provenance, and licensing MUST be conducted to ensure that the rights of others are not trespassed.
+However, if what is being prepared for release already exists, a thorough review to ascertain origination, provenance, and licensing must be conducted to ensure that the rights of others are not trespassed.

 If the work was developed solely by Government employees as part of their